vinorodrigues/ClickIt-URL-Shortener/README.md

 # Introduction

-c1k.it <http://c1k.it> is URL shortening service.
+c1k.it <http://c1k.it> is an URL shortening service.
 This is it's source code.

 Similar to other public shortening services - like the grandfather of shorteners
 <http://tinyurl.com>, the father <http://bit.ly> or more the more modern